 Asset Liabilities

 >85% International reserves BOT bonds Deposits from financial institutions and government

-<15% Government bonds
+<15% Government bonds Equity

-Equity

 (2) The Currency Reserve Account is the account associated with the mission to print and issue banknotes.
-The Asset column consists of a total 100 percent of assets in foreign currencies being held for the issuance of banknotes, as specified by law.
-Meanwhile, the Liabilities column consists of banknotes in circulation in the form of Thai baht.
-In other words, the banknotes in circulation in the economic system are considered the central bank's liabilities.
+The Asset column consists of a total 100% of assets in foreign currencies being held for the issuance of banknotes, as specified by law.
+Meanwhile, the Liabilities column consists of banknotes in circulation in Thai baht.
+In other words, the banknotes in circulation in the economic system are the central bank's liabilities.